Popular Critical Matchings in the Many-to-Many Setting: Cloned graph and criticality of

-\item For a vertex $v$ where $|M(v)| \le q^-(v)$, we have a complete bipartite graph between the set of clones of $v$ matched to last-resorts and all the $d(v)$ many last-resorts corresponding to $v$.
-Thus we add to $E'_U$ edges of the form $(\ell_{v_k}, v_j)$ where $1 \le k \le d(v)$ and $v_j$ is matched to a last-resort in the above construction.
-Note that if a vertex is deficient then some of its clones are matched to dummy vertices, and such clones are not connected to last-resorts. \end{itemize}
+\item For a vertex $v$ where $|M(v)| \le q^-(v)$, we have a complete bipartite graph between the set of clones of $v$ matched to last-resorts and all the $f(v)$ many last-resorts corresponding to $v$.
+For instance, $|M(a_1)|=1\le q^-(a_1)$ and the clone $a_{11}$ is not matched to last-resort.
+Thus, $a_{11}$ is \emph{not} connected to $\ell_{a_1}$.

+Thus, we add to $E'_U$ edges of the form $(\ell_{v_k}, v_j)$ where $1 \le k \le f(v)$ and $v_j$ is matched to a last-resort in the above construction.
+Note that if a vertex is deficient, then some of its clones are matched to dummy vertices, and such clones are not connected to last-resorts. \end{itemize} \end{enumerate}